MKMaS-GUET/KuDA/README.md

 <h2 id="3">Running</h2>

+Note: The parameters of the two stages need to be modified for different datasets because the data lengths and dimensions are different.

 ### **Stage 1: Knowledge Inject Pretraining**

 There are two ways to obtain weights of knowledge injection:

-1. Execute the following command to pretrain each modality:
+1. Download the translated text file from this [link](https://pan.baidu.com/s/1RCN6CsU0AzwqUW4Uqo_oRA?pwd=26tf) (required for MOSI and MOSEI, not required for CH-SIMS and CH-SIMSv2), and execute the following command to pretrain each modality:

    ```shell
    python pretrain.py